ceschini/memcached/docs/CLIP/reports/age_race_gender_report1.md

 ### 4. Predict the final gender label

 The list of similarities is then evaluated based on two functions, an average sum function and a sotmax top\[k] function.
 The average function sums up all the Male prompts similarities vs all the Female prompts similarities in order to choose the bigger.
-The top\[k] function simply grabs the maximal value between all prompts.
+The top\[k] selects the k-th highest scores of each class and sum them up into the final score.
 The output of both functions is considered the final classification label for the current image.

 ### 5. Measure results